Initial Patent Costs

 To secure a standard patents in Australia and overseas jurisdictions such as the USA, you should reasonably expect to pay around $8,000 to $15,000 per country (these costs assume you have started with a high quality provisional patent specification).
 This cost is typically spread over several years.
 Once the patent is granted, renewal fees are payable to keep the patent in force for the 20 year term.

 The ultimate aim of a patent should be to generate more revenue, either directly or indirectly via market share, in comparison to the costs incurred during the patenting process.
 Provided you select countries of high commercial value in which to seek patent protection, the patent costs should be relatively insignificant in comparison to the direct or indirect revenue generated by the patent.
 The direct revenue may be generated by licensing or selling your patent, and any indirect or passive revenue may be attributed to the propriety nature and protected market share the patent provides for your invention in the marketplace.

 Probably the main area inventors get into trouble is filing patents in more countries than can be reasonably commercially sustained.
 To combat this – you need to carefully consider your patent strategy, budget and commercial strategy and aim to pick a handful of countries that are likely to generate the highest commercial return.

-Caska IP has a fixed fee model to provide you with a clear estimate of Australian patent costs upfront.
+Caska IP provides fixed and capped fee options to provide you with a clear costs upfront.
 We also have an associated network of like minded Patent Attorneys in international jurisdictions, such as the USA, who are also able to provide competitive fixed patent costs and expertly handle your patent application before the patent offices in their respective jurisdictions.

 If you would like to know our fixed fee costs for patent applications, designs or trade mark filings, please contact us by filling out the contact form.
 We will respond with a fixed fee quote for your patent costs, trademark costs or designs costs.